mjburghoffer/kotlin-type-inference-bug/README.md

-In order to replicate the bug:
+In order to replicate the bug that halts IntelliJ:

 1. Install IntelliJ IDEA 2020
 1. Use kotlin plugin 1.3.71 or better